 “We will carefully select, support and train all those with any responsibility within the Church, in line with Safer Recruitment principles, including the use of criminal records disclosures and barring schemes.”
 (Diocesan Safeguarding Policy)

-The use of criminal records checks via the Disclosure and Barring Service (DBS) is one important and often legally required element of Safer Recruitment, but it is just one tool in the toolbox.
-Good practice revolves around effectively taking up references, developing job descriptions, interviewing candidates and combining these with other safe practices to create a context in which the safeguarding of vulnerable people and the care of those who work with them are appropriately prioritized.
+The use of criminal records checks via the Disclosure and Barring Service (DBS) is one important and often required element of Safer Recruitment, but it is just one tool in the toolbox.
+Good practice revolves around developing job descriptions, effectively taking up references, interviewing candidates and combining these with other safe practices to create a context in which the safeguarding of vulnerable people and the care of those who work with them are appropriately prioritized.
 Safer Recruitment practice is laid out by the Church of England in this guidance document:

 The Diocese of Exeter has produced this flowchart to provide an overview of the Safer Recruitment process that should be followed:

-If you are a parish, mission community or other body within the Diocese of Exeter that appoints volunteers or workers and want to know more about how you carry out DBS checks for your appointments, please visit the page:
+If you are a parish, mission community or other body within the Diocese of Exeter that appoints volunteers or workers and want to know more about how you carry out DBS checks for your appointments, please read the following:

-If you have a role within the Diocese of Exeter and want to know how you get DBS checked, please visit the page:
+If you have a role within the Diocese of Exeter and want to know how you get DBS checked, please refer to the following: